Find a Doctor

 - Fax: (602) 406-4402

 Dr. Lawton’s neurosurgical expertise includes cerebrovascular disorders (aneurysms, arteriovenous malformations, cavernous malformations, and stroke) and skull base tumors.
-He has experience in treating more than 5,200 brain aneurysms, 1,000 arteriovenous malformations, and 1,000 cavernous malformations, including more than 300 in the brain stem and other highly delicate areas of the brain.
-He is a member of the American Association of Neurological Surgeons, Congress of Neurological Surgeons, Society of Neurological Surgeons, American Academy of Neurological Surgery, and World Academy of Neurological Surgery.
+He has experience in treating more than 5,350 brain aneurysms, 1,300 arteriovenous malformations (AVMs), and 1,400 cavernous malformations, including more than 400 in the brainstem and other highly delicate areas of the brain.
+He is a member of the the American Academy of Neurological Surgery, the American Association of Neurological Surgeons, the Congress of Neurological Surgeons, the Society of Neurological Surgeons, and the World Academy of Neurological Surgery.

-Dr. Lawton received a degree in biomedical engineering from Brown University and his medical degree from Johns Hopkins University School of Medicine.
+Dr. Lawton received his medical degree from Johns Hopkins University School of Medicine in Baltimore, Maryland and an undergraduate degree in biomedical engineering from Brown University in Providence, Rhode Island.
 He completed his neurosurgery residency at Barrow, where he also completed a fellowship in cerebrovascular and skull base surgery.
 After joining the faculty at the University of California, San Francisco, he later completed a fellowship in endovascular surgery there.

 Dr. Lawton’s research studies the formation, underlying genetics, and rupture of brain AVMs, as well as the hemodynamics, rupture, and computational modeling of brain aneurysms.
 His clinical research studies the anatomy of microsurgical approaches and clinical outcomes of microsurgery for aneurysms, AVMs, and bypass surgery.
-He is the principal investigator for the Brain Vascular Malformation Consortium, a NIH-funded multicenter group studying the genetics and clinical course of rare vascular diseases of the brain.
-He has published more than 770 peer-reviewed articles, six single-author textbooks, and more than 100 book chapters.
+He is the principal investigator for the Brain Vascular Malformation Consortium, a National Institutes of Health (NIH)-funded multicenter group studying the genetics and clinical course of rare vascular diseases of the brain.
+He has published more than 1,000 peer-reviewed articles, eight single-author textbooks, and more than 120 book chapters.

 To request an appointment with Dr. Lawton, please call (602) 406-3181.